nirv-ai/docs/README.md

 # TLDR

-- NIRVai philosophy: if it doesnt copypasta, it doesnt belong in your stack
+the NIRVai philosophy

-- ensure you abide by my teachings to become a true ninja of the dark arts
+> if it doesnt copypasta, it doesnt belong in your stack

 ## RACEXP